sketchplugins/plugin-directory/README.md

 - [Seca](https://github.com/igenius-srl/seca), by iGenius: Your friendly Sketch slicing helper for symbols
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: A plugin that creates a circle with a configurable number of segments.
 - [Select All Slices](https://github.com/chibatching/select_all_slices), by Takao Chiba: Sketch app plugin to select all slices in current page.
-- [Select By Name](https://github.com/sebj/select-by-name), by Seb Jachec: Selects all layers of the same name in Sketch.
 - [Select Child Layers](https://github.com/jshuaf/select-children), by Joshua Fang: A sketch plugin to select all the child layers of a group.
 - [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.
 - [Select Group Layers](https://github.com/mattmcmanus/select-group-layers-sketch-plugin), by Matt McManus: Select all child layers of a group with a key command.